 - Breaks in payment of subscription and reinstatement

 Revalidation is based on compliance with our Continuing Professional Development (CPD) policy.
-For 2016 revalidation it will be based on your CPD summaries of 2012 to 2015.
+For 2017 revalidation it will be based on your CPD summaries of 2013 to 2016.
 Your summaries can be taken from any system you have chosen to use to record your CPD activities, but must contain sufficient information to comply with our CPD policy.
-Our online CPD system which can be accessed from the CPD page, provides suitable summary reports for revalidation.
+Our online CPD system which can be accessed from the CPD page (or from MyRSS) provides suitable summary reports for revalidation.
 An alternative is the CPD activity summary that can be accessed from the CPD profiles page.